Heat Pump Services in Panama City & Pensacola, FL

-What is a Heat Pump?
+What Is a Heat Pump?

-Don’t be confused by the name heat pump.
-A heat pump system can both heat and cool a home because it can reverse the flow of the refrigerant and move heat from outside the home to inside the home.
-Because heat pump systems are able to move heat from one place to another they make great heating systems.
-They reduce the need to heat a home with heating elements, natural gas or heating oil.
+A heat pump system can both heat and cool a home because it can reverse the flow of the refrigerant and move heat from outside the home to inside.
+Because heat pump systems can transfer heat from one place to another, they make great heating systems.
+They reduce the need to heat a home with heating elements, natural gas, or heating oil.

 How Does a Heat Pump Work?

-Types of Heat Pumps
+Types of Heat Pumps We Can Install

-- Absorption Heat Pump
+- Absorption heat pump

 - Very efficient way to heat a home